YOUTH SERVICES

 • West Philadelphia Community Healthy Change Coalition (WPCHCC) (since 2010) - TOCFWH coordinates the WPCHCC, a coalition comprised of individuals/leaders from agencies, hospitals, universities, schools, and faith-based institutions, as well as elected officials, residents, youth, and families focusing on:

 • Footprint For Environmental Change Button Campaign – (since 2023) serves as a clear message that students value healthy alternatives over the influence of illicit drugs, alcohol, and violence.
 To motivate non-usage and healthier alternatives the youth have designed colorful buttons “with catchy phrases such as “Hugs Not Drugs”, “Smell like Soap, Not Dope”, and “This is my ‘No’ button”, for example.
-The social norm campaign was conducted in three phases: Phase I: School Activity: Engagement of Middle and High School youth during the school year; Phase II: Community Engagement through collaborative partner and block captain community events, and Phase III: 19th Police District Captain and Officer Pinning (March 2025)
+The social norm campaign was conducted in three phases: Phase I: School Activity: Engagement of Middle and High School youth during the school year; Phase II: Community Engagement through collaborative partner and block captain community events, and Phase III: 19th Police District Captain and Officer Pinning.

 • Nicetown-Tioga Improvement Team - Registered Community Organization